Plastic Entanglements: Ecology, Aesthetics, Materials

-Organized by the Palmer Museum of Art, this major loan exhibition features work by an international roster of emerging and mid-career artists, including Dianna Cohen, Mark Dion, Pamela Longobardi, Marina Zurkow, Zanele Muholi, Vik Muniz, Jessica Stockholder, Chris Jordan, Brian Jungen, Aurora Robson, Willie Cole, Pinar Yoldas, Tejal Shah, Ifeoma U. Anyaeji, and Moreshin Allahyari.
-Visitors will encounter a varied array of artwork, from meticulous drawings, photographs, and video installations to 3D-printed objects and sculptures fabricated from found plastic.
+This major loan exhibition featured work by an international roster of emerging and mid-career artists, including Mark Dion, Marina Zurkow, Zanele Muholi, Vik Muniz, Jessica Stockholder, Chris Jordan, Brian Jungen, Aurora Robson, Willie Cole, Pinar Yoldas, Tejal Shah, and Moreshin Allahyari.
+Visitors encountered a varied array of artwork, from meticulous drawings, photographs, and video installations to 3d-printed objects and sculptures fabricated from found plastic.

-Plastic Entanglements unfolds in three sections, charting a timeline—past, present, and future—of our ongoing engagement with this ubiquitous manmade material.
+Plastic Entanglements unfolded in three sections, charting a timeline—past, present, and future—of our ongoing engagement with this ubiquitous manmade material.

 This exhibition was made possible by available funds from the Donald W. Hamer Endowment for Art Acquisitions and Exhibitions.
 Major support was provided by The Arboretum at Penn State, College of Arts and Architecture, Materials Research Institute, Sustainability Institute, University Libraries, George Dewey and Mary J. Krumrine Endowment, and the Pennsylvania Council on the Arts.

 Organized by the Palmer Museum of Art.

 Jordan Schnitzer Museum of Art, University of Oregon

 Smith College Museum of Art

 Chazen Museum of Art, University of Wisconsin-Madison

 The Archive examined the ways in which plastic objects make up an inadvertent record of daily life from the mid-twentieth century onwards.
 Resiliently non-biodegradable, plastic has created both a cultural and literal archive for artists to salvage, identify, and assemble.